elvismt/Home-Works-2018-1/README.md

-# Home works from PhD cources taken on 2018.1 semester
+# Homeworks from courses taken on 2018.1 semester